 You can contact me at jmb (at) jmarkbertrand (dot) com.

 My goal with the blog is to cover as much ground as possible, spotlighting quality binding and innovative design across the spectrum.
-I'm interested in every translation and formats at every price range, provided they illuminate one of those two interests.
-To provide review copies, please get in touch with my via e-mail at firstname.lastname@example.org.
+I’m interested in every translation and formats at every price range, provided they illuminate one of those two interests.
+To provide review copies, please get in touch via the form below.

 If you like the results, and you want to use some of my photographs in promoting an edition I’ve reviewed, please get in touch.